Create GSA + STEAM blueprint

 Enter the executable path in the Executable

-field and click save (Learn how to find the executable path).
+field, then click save (Learn how to find the executable path).

-C:\Users\ContainerUser\serverfiles\MOE/Binaries/Win64/MOEServer.exe
+Example: C:\Users\ContainerUser\serverfiles\MOE/Binaries/Win64/MOEServer.exe

 2. Launch a Fresh Server with the Blueprintβ